raspberrypilearning/turtle-tracker/en/step_3.md

 --- task ---
 Click the green flag to see the turtle draw its route and stamp a marker at each known position.
 --- /task ---

+--- task ---
+Of course turtles don't swim in perfect squares!
+Try changing the coordinate numbers to get your turtle to swim in a different route.

+--- /task ---

 --- save ---